A Unified Server Quality Metric for Tennis: Results

 Across tournaments and genders, SQS aligns most closely with serve efficiency, our serve-proximal target.
 On first serves, SQS is positively associated with serve efficiency in all four datasets and is especially strong at Wimbledon (e.g., $r=0.667$ for Wimbledon men and $r=0.564$ for Wimbledon women), with more modest associations at the U.S.\ Open ($r\approx 0.28$ for men and $r\approx 0.24$ for women).
 The larger Wimbledon associations are consistent with surface effects: grass-court match-play features shorter rallies and a more pronounced serve/return advantage, so a three-shot outcome concentrates more of the point's signal in the opening exchange \citep{fitzpatrick2019}.
 On second serves, SQS--serve efficiency associations are smaller and less stable, but remain positive in three of four datasets (including Wimbledon men: $r=0.232$), with U.S.\ Open men as an exception ($r\approx -0.08$).
 In contrast, wElo exhibits weak or negative correlations with serve efficiency across datasets, consistent with a match-level rating that is not designed to isolate serve-driven short-point advantage.

+Against the additional task-aligned baselines (Appendix~\ref{app:task_baselines}), SQS remains strongest on average for first-serve efficiency ($\bar r=0.439$), ahead of fixed-effects-only ($0.423$), ace rate ($0.406$), and random-effects-only ($0.388$), while wElo is weak on this serve-proximal target ($\bar r=-0.067$).
+At the dataset level, SQS is the top first-serve efficiency predictor in three of four splits.

+The ablation comparisons support incremental value from both model components.
+Relative to the random-effects-only model, SQS improves first-serve efficiency correlations in all four datasets, indicating added signal from serve-feature covariates.
+Relative to fixed-effects-only, SQS is higher in three of four datasets, suggesting that partial pooling via server random effects contributes in most settings.

 Associations with overall point win percentage are generally weaker and more variable for both ratings.
 On first serves, SQS correlations remain positive across datasets, while wElo is small and sometimes negative.
 On second serves, both predictors show mixed performance, suggesting that overall point outcomes under second-serve conditions depend strongly on broader skills and contextual factors beyond the serve alone.
+Task-aligned baseline comparisons for win percentage (Appendix~\ref{app:task_baselines}) reinforce this pattern.
+On first serves, mean correlations are similar across several predictors (SQS: $\bar r=0.259$, fixed-effects-only: $0.261$, ace rate: $0.240$), so no single metric clearly dominates.
+On second serves, SQS is weaker on average ($\bar r=-0.068$), while wElo is relatively stronger ($\bar r=0.111$), consistent with win percentage reflecting broader point-winning skill beyond serve-proximal effects.
 This outcome-specific separation is consistent with SQS isolating serve-proximal impact: it aligns most closely with a target designed to concentrate signal in the earliest shots, and less closely with outcomes increasingly driven by longer-rally dynamics.
 Player ranking tables for first and second serves are provided in Appendix~\ref{app:rankings}.